 Amcrest offers a full array of indoor and outdoor security cameras.
-However, today, we're only going to take a look at three of them: the ProHD Shield, the UltraHD Shield, and the IPM-723S outdoor camera.
-If you're wondering why I singled these three out, it's because they have one thing in common: All three are compatible with Amazon Echo Show.
-If you own an Echo Show or if you're planning to get one, these three cameras will add value to your home's security.
+However, today, we're only going to take a look at five of them: the ProHD Shield, the UltraHD Shield, the ProHD, the HDSeries, and the IPM-723S outdoor camera.
+If you're wondering why I singled out these five cameras, it's because they have one thing in common: All are compatible with Amazon Echo Show and Echo Spot.
+If you own an Echo Show or Spot, these Amcrest cameras will add value to your home's security.

 The ProHD Shield and UltraHD Shield cameras are identical in every aspect except for their video quality.
 They are both fixed indoor cameras with a hexagonal, shield-like form factor, thus the name "Shield."
 To function, the cameras need Wi-Fi and AC power, although you'll probably need an Ethernet connection and a computer to set them up as the wireless setup process is known to fail at times.
 You're also required to use 2.4GHz Wi-Fi.